akhodakivskiy/VimFx/documentation/commands.md

-As mentioned above, `m` stores the _current scroll position._ Specifically, that means the scroll position of the element that would be scrolled if the active element isn't scrollable; see [Scrolling commands] above.
+As mentioned above, `m` stores the _current scroll position._ Specifically, that means the scroll position of the element that would be scrolled if the active element isn’t scrollable; see [Scrolling commands] above.

 [Scrolling commands]: #scrolling-commands-1